blackstorm/markdownbrain/README.md

 ## Features

 - Fully self-hosted with complete control over deployment and data
-- Multiple independent vault publishing
+- Support for multiple independent vaults
 - Incremental and full sync modes for efficient publishing
-- Native support for Obsidian notes and related assets (images, attachments)
+- Native support for Obsidian notes and related assets
-- Automatic parsing of internal links and backlink structure
+- Automatic parsing of internal links and backlinks
-- Built-in custom domain support with automatic HTTPS certificates
+- Built-in custom domain support with automatic HTTPS
-- Compatible with local storage and S3-protocol object storage
+- Compatibility with local storage and S3-compatible object storage
-- Site logo and HTML customization
+- Customizable site logo and HTML templates

 ## Quickstart